dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 git clone https://github.com/dirkolbrich/hugo-theme-tailwindcss-starter new-theme-name
 ```

-- to make that theme your own, switch into the newly created folder, remove the git history from this starter repo and initiate a new git repo
+- make the theme your own by removing the git history from the cloned starter repo and initiate a new git repo

 ```bash
 cd new-theme-name